Gdalik/EarQuiz_Frequencies/README.md

 `pip install -r requirements.txt`

 Oftentimes, PyQt6 works more correctly after reinstalling some of its parts.
-Here is the workaround:
+Here is the workaround for Windows and macOS on Intel:

 `pip install --no-cache-dir pyqt6-plugins qt6-applications PyQt6-Qt6 PyQt6-sip pyqt6-tools qt6-tools`